damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 This is required if you need to wait for a json configuration file to load.

-### @Output() onAuthorizationResult: EventEmitter<AuthorizationResult>

-This event returns the result of the authorization callback.
-It is only used if the trigger_authorization_result_event configuration property is set to true.

 ### @Output() onCheckSessionChanged = new EventEmitter<boolean>();

 This event is triggered when the check session changed event is received from the server.